 Group therapy is a type of counseling that connects people who have something in common to talk about that common situation/issue.
 Research shows that group therapy can be effective for many reasons including: Increased feedback (from therapist and other group members), modeling (by therapist and other group members), less expensive than traditional therapy, and it can improve social skills of group members.
 It is common for teens to feel hesitant and resistant to the idea of group therapy, but we have found that teens tend to like group once they are used to attending.

-We have a Teen DBT Skills Group, a LGBTQ Teen Group, a Teen Anxiety Group, a Teen Meditation Group and an Empowerment for Girls Group that take place year round, which means we are always filling our next group.
-The Teen DBT Skills group and Teen Anxiety groups require an intake session before beginning the group.
-Please call or email today to arrange an intake (must be completed before start date of next group).
-Please call or email to register for the Teen Meditation group or to arrange a phone screening for Girls Empowerment group.
+We have a Teen DBT Skills Group, an LGBTQ Teen Group, a Teen Anxiety Group, a Teen Meditation Group and an Empowerment for Girls Group that take place year round, which means we are always filling our next group.
+Please read the "How" section on each group page for directions about enrollment.

-If you are not a current client at Sentier Psychotherapy, you will need to schedule a Group Intake (for all groups other than Teen Meditation).
+If you are not a current client at Sentier Psychotherapy, you will need to schedule a Group Intake (for all groups other than Teen Meditation, and Girls Empowerment ).
+Girls Empowerment group requires a 30 minute phone screening, which can be arranged by emailing Sarah at email@example.com.
 An Intake is a 30 minute session with a therapist who will ask you a few questions to determine if you are an appropriate fit for the group in which you are interested.
-Please call or email Megan to get this arranged.
+Please call or email Megan to get Group Intake session arranged: firstname.lastname@example.org

 If you are a current client at Sentier Psychotherapy, talk with your therapist about your interest in a group that is being offered.
 You and your therapist can talk about whether or not the group will be helpful to you in your current situation.